cod1ng-studio/TRC20/README.md

 If the query is invalid, the smart contract should throw an exception.

-After successful completion of the query, the smart contract should respond with a message 0x80000000
+After successful completion of the query, the smart contract should send event message to token recipient.

-`<b 0x80000000 32 u, query_id 64 u, query_op 32 u, b>`

 If operation is unsupported, the smart contract should respond with a message 0xffffffff.